The Integrated supply management experience

-The WMU ISM program is more than just a curriculum—it is a complete educational experience.
+The WMU integrated supply management program is more than a curriculum—it is a complete educational experience.
 Students have a variety of opportunities to develop their professional skills, from participation in professional organizations to special topic courses and workshops.

-Since its inception in 1992 as the first supply management program to integrate business and engineering courses, the ISM program has consulted its industry partners to continuously improve the curriculum.
-Today, the program integrates information technology along with an engineering core to provide students with a unique, in-depth education.
-Elective flexibility as well as special topic courses and industry workshops provide students with an integrated development environment to prepare them academically, personally and professionally to achieve their career goals.
+Since its inception in 1992 as the first supply management program to integrate business and engineering courses, the program has consulted its industry partners to continuously improve the curriculum.
+Today, the program provides students with a unique, in-depth education with flexible elective options, as well as special topic courses and industry workshops that provide students with an integrated development environment to prepare them academically, personally and professionally to achieve their career goals.

 - Integrated Supply Management, WMU (43 credits)

 - Supply Chain Management, Arizona State University (21 credits)

 - Supply Chain Management, Michigan State University (18 credits)

 - Supply Chain Management, Penn State University (24 credits)